Polymerase chain reaction: Amplification and quantification of DNA

 Because PCR amplifies the regions of DNA that it targets, PCR can be used to analyze extremely small amounts of sample.
 This is often critical for forensic analysis, when only a trace amount of DNA is available as evidence.
 PCR may also be used in the analysis of ancient DNA that is tens of thousands of years old.
 These PCR-based techniques have been successfully used on animals, such as a forty-thousand-year-old mammoth, and also on human DNA, in applications ranging from the analysis of Egyptian mummies to the identification of a Russian tsar and the body of English king Richard III.

-Quantitative PCR or Real Time PCR (qPCR, not to be confused with RT-PCR) methods allow the estimation of the amount of a given sequence present in a sample—a technique often applied to quantitatively determine levels of gene expression.
+Quantitative PCR or Real Time PCR, (qPCR not to be confused with RT-PCR) methods allow the estimation of the amount of a given sequence present in a sample—a technique often applied to quantitatively determine levels of gene expression.
+The MIQE guidelines written by professors Stephen Bustin, Michael Pfaffl, Mikael Kubista and colleagues outline how qPCR experiments shall be performed and the results reported.
 Quantitative PCR is an established tool for DNA quantification that measures the accumulation of DNA product after each round of PCR amplification.

 qPCR allows the quantification and detection of a specific DNA sequence in real time since it measures concentration while the synthesis process is taking place.
 There are two methods for simultaneous detection and quantification.
 The first method consists of using fluorescent dyes that are retained nonspecifically in between the double strands.
 The second method involves probes that code for specific sequences and are fluorescently labeled.
 Detection of DNA using these methods can only be seen after the hybridization of probes with its complementary DNA (cDNA) takes place.
 An interesting technique combination is real-time PCR and reverse transcription.
 This sophisticated technique, called RT-qPCR, allows for the quantification of a small quantity of RNA.
 Through this combined technique, mRNA is converted to cDNA, which is further quantified using qPCR.
 This technique lowers the possibility of error at the end point of PCR, increasing chances for detection of genes associated with genetic diseases such as cancer.
 Laboratories use RT-qPCR for the purpose of sensitively measuring gene regulation.
 The mathematical foundations for the reliable quantification of the PCR and RT-qPCR facilitate the implementation of accurate fitting procedures of experimental data in research, medical, diagnostic and infectious disease applications.